uberto/kondor-mongo-experiment/README.md

 How to start

 ## ToDo
+- add index to tables (collections)
+- add PK to tables
+- add TTL to tables
 - add test about aggregation functions
-- add more capabilities to the collections
 - optimized Kondor-Bson converters
 - performance tests comparing with other solutions